UPDATED AUGUST 25, 2022

 - Can stain sheets, clothes

 Oil-based (sometimes called plant oil based) lubes are similar to silicone-based lubes because they also last a little longer.
 However, oil-based lubes can damage condoms and cause them to break, so make sure you are using either water or silicone-based lubes if you are using condoms.
-Lastly, water based lubes can have a hydrating effect on tissues over time.

 Oil-based lubes are good for: